1. The first usage of IF function: single condition judgment

 Formula: =IF(C3>15000,C3*15%,IF(C3>10000,C3*10%,C3*5%))

 Note: Multi-condition judgment requires the use of multiple IF functions.
-First, the first parameter of the first IF function, C3>15000, means that assuming [sales] is above 15,000, a performance commission of C3*15% will be returned; the first IF Function No. 1 Parameter C3>10000 means that assuming [sales] is above 10000, a performance commission of C3*10% will be returned.
-Finally, based on the performance comparison between the two intervals, the remaining performance commission is 10%, which is C3*5 %.
+First of all, the first parameter of the first IF function, C3>15000, means that assuming [sales] is above 15,000, a performance commission of C3*15% will be returned; the first IF function 1 Parameter C3>10000 means that assuming [sales] is above 10000, a performance commission of C3*10% will be returned.
+Finally, based on the performance comparison between the two intervals, the remaining performance commission is 10%, which is C3*5%.

 7. The seventh usage of the IF function: text to numerical conditional judgment